-- 2.11.
-Multiple strategies should be identified, evaluated and when appropriate developed to achieve the objectives of accident management, which include: - Preventing or delaying the occurrence of fuel degradation; - Terminating the progress of fuel degradation once it has started; - Maintaining the integrity of the reactor pressure vessel to prevent melt-through especially at high pressure; - Maintaining the integrity of the containment and preventing containment bypass (strategies for the maintaining containment integrity and preventing bypass are of the highest priority once the mitigatory domain is entered); - Minimizing releases of radioactive material from the fuel or at other locations where releases of radioactive material could occur; - Returning the plant to a long term safe stable state in which the fundamental safety functions can be preserved. - 2.12.
-From the strategies, suitable and effective measures for accident management should be derived that correspond to available hardware provisions at the plant.
-Such measures may include plant modifications where these are deemed important for managing accidents, including severe accidents.
-Actions initiated by personnel in the main control room or actions taken at another location could be an important part of these measures.
-During an accident such measures would include the use of systems and equipment still available, the recovery of failed equipment and the use of non-permanent equipment6, stored on the site or off the site.
+2.14.
+Multiple strategies should be identified, evaluated and when appropriate developed to achieve the objectives of accident management, which include:

+- Preventing or delaying the occurrence of fuel rod degradation; - Terminating the progress of fuel rod degradation once it has started; - Maintaining the integrity of the reactor pressure vessel to prevent melt-through especially at high pressure; - Maintaining the integrity of the containment and preventing containment bypass (strategies for the maintaining containment integrity and preventing bypass are of the highest priority once the mitigatory domain is entered); - Minimizing releases of radioactive material from the fuel or at other locations where releases of radioactive material could occur; - Returning the plant to a long term safe stable state in which the fundamental safety functions can be preserved.